Wall Street Analyst Downgrade Freeport-McMoRan Inc. [FCX]. What else is Wall St. saying

 Richard C. Adkerson, Chairman and Chief Executive Officer, said, “Freeport aspires to participate in — and positively contribute to — a 2050 net zero economy.
 As the global energy system continues to evolve, we play a vital role in progressing a low-carbon future.
 The copper we produce is essential to new and existing technologies that will support global efforts to decarbonize.
 We are proud of our industry leading position and are dedicated to the responsibility that comes with it.
 This includes continuing to advance our climate strategy, demonstrating momentum toward our goals and innovating in order to take practical, responsible steps towards an eventual net zero mining future.”.

-Freeport-McMoRan Inc. stock has also gained 5.93% of its value over the past 7 days.
-However, FCX stock has inclined by 7.89% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -40.02% and lost -30.20% year-on date.
+Freeport-McMoRan Inc. stock has also loss -4.28% of its value over the past 7 days.
+However, FCX stock has inclined by 1.07% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -43.50% and lost -33.19% year-on date.

 Here’s what leading stock market gurus have to say about Freeport-McMoRan Inc. [FCX]: